 Case in point: Many investors jumped at abnormally high yields in financial stocks like Citigroup (NYSE: C) when its yield jumped above 10% shortly before the company eliminated its dividend.
-And investors looking for a bargain in General Electric (GE) endured a dividend cut of almost 70%.
+And investors looking for a bargain in General Electric (NYSE: GE) endured a dividend cut of almost 70%.

 Remember, these are companies that were once widely assumed to be among the safest in the world, yet they eliminated their dividend practically overnight.

 To be fair, these were also extraordinary circumstances that happened during a financial crisis.
 But long-time income investors still follow a general rule of thumb -- "The higher the yield, the riskier the stock."